um-flint/html/docs/element.md

 <div>I am a child<span>I am inside a span</span></div>
 ```

-Prepending a child to an element:
+You can prepend a child to an element:
 ```php
 $div->prependChild('NEW ');
 ```